 Supplier End-Use Customer Billing Options

-A supplier must select one of the following billing options for each of its end-use customers and indicate its choice when submitting the enrollment to Duke Energy:
+A supplier must select one of the following billing options for each of its end-use customers and indicate its choice when submitting the enrollment to Duke EnergyOhio:

 Consolidated Rate-Ready Billing

-Under the consolidated rate-ready billing option, the supplier will send its rate schedules to Duke Energy.
-During each billing cycle, Duke Energy will compute the supplier charges based upon the supplier's current rate schedules and end-use customer meter data.
-Duke Energy will then forward a consolidated invoice to the end-use customer.
+Under the consolidated rate-ready billing option, the supplier will send its rate schedules to Duke Energy Ohio.
+During each billing cycle, Duke Energy Ohio will compute the supplier charges based upon the supplier's current rate schedules and end-use customer meter data.
+Duke Energy Ohio will then forward a consolidated invoice to the end-use customer.

-Duke Energy will transmit the necessary meter reading information to the appropriate supplier electronically via file transfer.
-Duke Energy and the supplier will use the same meter reading information to bill the end-use customer for the regulated Duke Energy distribution charges and the unregulated supplier commodity charges.
+Duke Energy Ohio will transmit the necessary meter reading information to the appropriate supplier electronically via file transfer.
+Duke Energy Ohio and the supplier will use the same meter reading information to bill the end-use customer for the regulated Duke Energy Ohio distribution charges and the unregulated supplier commodity charges.

-Duke Energy will calculate its charges using tariff schedules approved by the PUCO.
+Duke Energy Ohio will calculate its charges using tariff schedules approved by the PUCO.